MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file-entity-relationships.md

 ### GraphQL Schema

-The GraphQL schema generated from the configuration will allow for querying related entities through the intermediary, reflecting the many-to-many relationship.
+The GraphQL schema generated from the configuration allows for querying related entities through the intermediary, reflecting the many-to-many relationship.

 ```graphql
 type Book {